jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 3. Click `Create Repository`
 4. Move your files to the folder that Github creates

-Your repo is technically ready, but you'll want to do a few more things before publishing it.
+Your repo is technically ready, but you'll want to do a few more things before publishing it...

-**UPDATE `README` file**
-The `README.md` file that was created when you made the repo is super minimal, so you'll want to add more to it.
-See the [next section for more info on editing Markdown](#writing-markdown-files).

 **IGNORED FILES**
 There may be files/folders in your project that you don't want included in the repo.
 You can change what files are ignored by going to `Repository > Repository Settings > Ignored Files...`.